alice-doc/alice-analysis-tutorial/building/prereq-macos.md

 (you can also use the Finder for that.)
 Then, go to the ** (Apple) menu → System preferences → Spotlight**.
 Click on the **Privacy** tab, then hit the **+** sign at the bottom of the window.
 Now select the `~/alice` directory and confirm.

+You are now ready for [installing aliBuild and start building ALICE software](README.md#get-or-upgrade-alibuild)